El-Maco/mqtt_bridge/README.md

 # mqtt_bridge

-This project is forked from the [mqtt_bridge](//github.com/groove-x/mqtt_bridge) project, with modifications to suit the usecase for triggering the MiR100 through MQTT.
+This project is forked from the [mqtt_bridge](//github.com/groove-x/mqtt_bridge) project, with modifications to suit the use case for triggering the MiR100 through MQTT.
+The purpose of the modifications is to be able to integrate the ROS-operated MiR100 with IEC61499 control systems using the MQTT protocol as a middleware.

 mqtt_bridge provides a functionality to bridge between ROS and MQTT in bidirectional.